Residency - Important Information

 Joint Custody Arrangements

-Student must physically reside at least 50% of the time, during the regular school year, with at least one parent who resides within the PAUSD boundary (or within the RCSD boundary for Tinsley (VTP) students).
-If the other household is located outside of PAUSD (or RCSD for Tinsley (VTP) households), both parents must submit a Joint Custody Calendar form and bring relevant court documents to the PAUSD Registration Services office at 25 Churchill.
+Student must physically reside at least 50% of the time, during the regular school year, with at least one parent who resides within the PAUSD boundary (or within the RCSD boundary for Tinsley/VTP students).
+If the other household is located outside of PAUSD (or RCSD for Tinsley/VTP households), parents must provide custody information as part of the Online Registration.
+Parents must provide court documents for any special custody circumstances.

 Report a Residency Violation